Tuti Momo

 Crystal Beings (aka Invisible Men) procession in the city center.

-Over the course of three months, Luísa Mota inhabited the Teatro Rivoli and the surrounding streets of Porto with a living installation composed of mythical and abstract characters.
-These figures emerged in the foyers, corridors, and public spaces, performed by over 50 participants gathered through open calls and workshops.
-The project operated as an open-ended system of transformation, where narrative and behavior were improvised in real time.
-What emerged was a social and symbolic portrait of contemporary identity, shaped through public participation and emotional dissonance.
-Drawing guests, pedestrians, and collaborators into its orbit, the work invited intimate engagement with archetypal figures that questioned belief systems, power structures, and the performativity of self.
+Over the course of three months, in 2015, Luísa Mota inhabited the Teatro Rivoli and the surrounding streets of Porto with a living installation composed of mythical and abstract characters.
+The project operated as an open-ended system of transformation set within a character-based framework.
+Elements of the behavior-based narrative were improvised in real time.
+Drawing guests, pedestrians, and collaborators into its orbit, the work invited intimate engagement with local stereotypical figures that questioned belief systems, power structures, and the performance itself.
 It explored identity not as a fixed construct, but as a constellation of roles in constant flux — both personal and collective.
-Developed across performance, video, photography, and sculpture, Tuti Momo became a foundational project in Mota’s practice, generating multiple conceptual threads and characters later expanded in her studio work.
-It marked a significant shift toward immersive, durational installations that blend fiction and social reality.
+Developed across performance, video, photography, and sculpture, 'Tuti Momo' marked a significant shift toward immersive, durational installations that blend fiction and social reality, generating multiple conceptual threads and characters later expanded in Luísa Mota’s studio work.

 Who wins the most souls?
 A participatory experience into human behaviour and the dominant archetypes of the local psyche.